TakeAWalk/UTM/12-mysql/readme.md

 # Node.js & MySQL Homework

-## Application: bAmazon
+## Application Name: **bAmazon**

 ### App Parts

+#### bamazonCustomer.js

-bamazonCustomer - Purchasing app allowing the customer to see products and make purchases while specifying quantities.
+Purchasing app allowing the customer to see products and make purchases while specifying quantities.

+#### bamazonManager.js

-bamazonManager - Store management app that allows the manager to see products, review low inventory items, restock and add new items.
+Store management app that allows the manager to see products, review low inventory items, restock and add new items.

 ### How to use the app?

-#### bamazonCustomer
+#### bamazonCustomer.js

 ![Image of bamazonCustomer](https://takeawalk.github.io/UTM/12-mysql/media/customer-order.png)